 The U.S. Embassy, through USAID, supports a five-year $15 million development credit authority (DCA) with Barclays Bank Botswana to provide access to credit for small and medium enterprises and entrepreneurs in Botswana.
 The DCA improves access to financing for SMEs in order to diversify Botswana’s economy and create jobs.
 To take advantage of this opportunity, you can apply for a loan at Barclays using their standard application procedures.

-The U.S. Government’s Overseas Private Investment Corporation, known as OPIC, can also offer financing for projects that are connected to the U.S. private sector.
-In the last year, OPIC entered into a $250 million partnership with Bayport and approved $45 million in financing to the African Banking Corporation of Botswana.
-In addition, OPIC recently approved $42 million to Letshego to expand lending in education, housing, micro and small enterprise development.
+The U.S. International Development Finance Corporation, known as DFC, can also offer financing to the private sector for projects that offer solutions to the most critical challenges facing the developing world.
+In 2015, DFC entered into a $250 million partnership with Bayport and approved $45 million in financing to the African Banking Corporation of Botswana.
+In addition, DFC approved $42 million to Letshego to expand lending in education, housing, micro and small enterprise development.

 The Export-Import Bank of the United States (EXIM) can provide financing to support imports of U.S. goods and services when private sector lenders are unable or unwilling to provide financing.
 Since 2009, Ex-Im Bank has supported over $6.6 billion in transactions throughout sub-Saharan Africa.
 Through the use of Ex-Im Bank’s products, international buyers may qualify to obtain terms of credit from a U.S. exporter for short-term transactions.
 Transactions requiring medium-term or long-term financing may qualify for an Ex-Im Bank commercial loan guarantee, allowing lenders to offer you competitive term financing.